TITLE School and Art Buyer-Administrative Assistant

 Skills: Buying and inventory control experience are required.
 Familiarity with word processing, spreadsheet, and database applications is required.
 An up-to-date knowledge of computer software available in the marketplace and how it works is required.
+The ability to develop knowledge of, respect for, and skills to engage with those of other cultures or backgrounds is required.
 Experience in updating web pages is preferred.

 ESSENTIAL DUTIES AND RESPONSIBILITIES

-1. Contributes toward the profitability of the bookstore by managing the trade book department, providing good customer service, preparing and maintaining consignment contracts for books, stocking shelves, performing monthly cycle counts, processing trade book invoices, monitoring stock to send back discontinued and stock balance books for credit, and performing the annual inventory and correcting any inconsistencies.
+1. Contributes toward the profitability of the bookstore by managing the school and art supplies department, providing good customer service, stocking shelves, performing monthly cycle counts, processing invoices, monitoring stock to send back discontinued and stock balance books for credit, and performing the annual inventory and correcting any inconsistencies.

-4. Prepare and organize Textbook Buyback by working with Follett Higher Education on postcard approval for student mailing, obtaining the electronic mailing list of students for the postcard mailing, arranging approval for buyback locations, arranging for tables and chairs, power, and workers’ lunches at buyback locations, arranging for parking permits for buyers and bookstore vehicles, hiring and scheduling students working as boxers at buyback locations, and handling problems as they arise.
+3. Prepares and organizes Textbook Buyback by working with Follett Higher Education on postcard approval for student mailing, obtaining the electronic mailing list of students for the postcard mailing, arranging approval for buyback locations, arranging for tables and chairs, power, and workers’ lunches at buyback locations, arranging for parking permits for buyers and bookstore vehicles, hiring and scheduling students working as boxers at buyback locations, and handling problems as they arise.

 5. Remains competent and current through self-directed professional reading, developing professional contacts with colleagues, attending professional development courses, and attending training and/or courses as required by the Director of the Bookstore.

 6. Contributes to the overall success of the bookstore by performing all other duties as assigned.

 The School and Art Supplies Buyer-Administrative Assistant is supervised by the Director of the Bookstore and supervises student workers.